Application-Consistent Backups (BETA)

 Application-consistent backups are used to back up entities with high or extremely high transaction loads.
-Good examples of such entities can be Microsoft SharePoint, Active Directory, MS SQL Server, Oracle database solutions, or any other.
+Good examples of such entities can be Microsoft SharePoint, Active Directory, MS SQL Server, or Oracle database solutions.

-When such high-transactional solutions are subject to backup, the key point is the memory state and current transactions are stopped, flushed to disk, and are included in the backup dataset.
+When such high-transactional solutions become subject to back up, the key point is the memory state and current transactions are stopped, flushed to disk, and only then are backed up.

-In cases memory cannot be flushed to disk for some reason, a backup dataset may not be valid for restore or some important data may be missing.
+If memory cannot be flushed to disk for some reason, backup may not be valid for restore or some important data may be missing.

 Thus, an application-consistent backup is a backup that is equipped with tools to notify applications about coming backup operation and allow applications to achieve a quiescent and consistent state by flushing all operations to disk.